wreimers/pagewatcher/README.md

 An immaterial observation updates HTTP validators but does not replace the comparison baseline.
 Small changes therefore accumulate until their combined difference becomes material.
 A successful notification advances the baseline.
-If APNs fails, the old baseline and validators remain in place so the same change can be fetched and retried.
+If delivery fails, the old baseline and validators remain in place so the same change can be fetched and retried.

 The notification includes the monitored URL and up to 240 characters of normalized page text.
+Pushover presents the URL as a supplementary "View monitored page" link.
-The companion app is responsible for handling the custom top-level `url` field if tapping the notification should open the page.
+For APNs, the companion app is responsible for handling the custom top-level `url` field if tapping the notification should open the page.

 ## Choosing selectors